Sebagabones/CITS3007Project/Phase1/Report/report1.md

 ## 4.2 Input Validation & Bounds Checking

 ### 4.2.1 Relevancy:
 As the ACS will be handling user inputs (such as usernames, passwords, and session tokens), great care must be taken to parse (not only validating) inputs, to prevent buffer overflows and injection vulnerabilities.
+Further, we can only speculate on how our users will affect our gamestate, and what input channels they will have.
+We believe that bounds checking will be especially relevant to in-game resources, e.g. ensuring the most obscenely rich plutocrats don't experience an underflow into a negative net-worth.
+There will undoubtably be lots of channels of user input that will come up, on top of the above, potentially including movement inputs, marketplace-like menus and potentially player-to-player communications.
+Each avenue will need to be relevantly neutralised to avoid downstream components introducing unexpected and potentially harmful behaviour.

 ### 4.2.2 How it will be applied:
 Multiple techniques will be used to ensure safe inputs, these include validating and parsing the input, but also sanitising and canonicalisation (normalisation) where necessary.
 All functions that deal with user input will also use safe C functions (such as `fgets` instead of `gets` and `snprintf` instead of `sprintf`), and will explicitly check lengths and formats before processing.